 - 3/4 lb linguine or other pasta -preferably long

-When water is about gone, lower heat to Low and add in the 3 TBSP of olive oil and make sure to coat ingredients
+- When water is about gone, lower heat to Low and add in the 3 Tbsp of olive oil and make sure to coat the ingredients.

 - Serve with Italian or other artisan bread on the side.

-- Also, the reason for slicing garlic instead of dicing or crushing is that the slicking helps keep it from being too pungent.
+- Also, the reason for slicing garlic instead of dicing or crushing it is that the slicing helps keep it from being too pungent.
 The sliced garlic allows for the olive oil to still pick up the flavor, but not so strong that it may turn off garlic sensitive eaters.
-It’s also easier for people who don’t want to eat garlic to move it to the side, which you can’t do if it’s crushed obviously.
+It’s also easier for people who don’t want to eat garlic to move it to the side, which you can’t do if it’s crushed, obviously.